LUNsyst/dl4/README.md

 # udl
- dl4.3 is a simple program to linear regression.
+ dl4.3 is a simple program for linear regression.

  Short manual:
  Compilation requirements: